Milo1885/Tease-AI/README.md

 9/03 3:02 am - Finished image handling tweaks for Patch 45

 9/01 2:04 - More Risky Pick work done

-# Bitbucket note - I haven't pushed a new build in a while because I was waiting to finish Risky Pick.
-All the work I've done in the meantime has grown so massive that I'm scared of losing it, so I'm going to go ahead and push this build through.
-Risky Pick is functional, but does not include the script necessary to make it run as it still needs some work, so if you do compile this, don't press "play" in there for now

-# Changelog - Patch 45

 Added new game Risky Pick